Pop Culture Madness!

 Robert Duvall, Gene Hackman, and Dustin Hoffman were roommates in NYC before landing any film or television acting roles.
 The group has since accumulated 19 Academy Award nominations and 5 wins for acting, so far.

-When Pete Seeger was brought before the US House Un-American Activities Committee for alleged Communist activities, he responded to questioning by offering to sing songs for the committee.
+When Pete Seeger was brought before the US House Un-American Activities Committee for alleged Communist activities, he responded to questions by offering to sing songs for the committee.
 He was sentenced to a year in jail for contempt of Congress.

 Jonas Salk chose not to patent his polio vaccine for the betterment of humanity.
 As a result, he missed out on earning an estimated $7 billion.

-Miles Davis had surgery to remove polyps on his larynx and was told not to talk for 2 weeks.During that time, he got into an argument with an executive and heard his voice fade to a croak in mid-tirade, damaging his vocal cords giving him his raspy whisper that he became known for.
+Miles Davis had surgery to remove polyps on his larynx and was told not to talk for two weeks.
+During that time, he got into an argument with an executive and heard his voice fade to a croak in mid-tirade, damaging his vocal cords and giving him the raspy whisper he became known for.

 Vladimir Nabakov's Lolita was published.
 US publishers were initially reluctant to associate themselves with such a controversial work.